SrinathNeogi/Crop_Recommendation_System/README.md

 ## 📌 Overview

-This project uses soil nutrient data, weather conditions, and rainfall statistics to predict the best crop using multiple ML models and ensemble voting.
+This project uses weather conditions, and rainfall statistics to predict the best crop using multiple ML models and ensemble voting.
 The app provides crop recommendations along with a relevant image, making it intuitive and user-friendly.

 ---